27 September, 2022| Website Maintenance|13 minutes

 - Which were your slowest-loading files

 Another option is Google’s Pagespeed Insights tool.
-This free online tool won’t give you a number figure on how fast your page loading time is but you will get some handy data on where to improve your website loading time.
-For this to work all you need to do is type in your website URL – meaning you can also use it to see competitor’s page loading strengths and weaknesses.
+This free online tool won’t give you a number figure on how fast your page loading time is, but you will get some handy data on where to improve your website loading time.
+For this to work, all you need to do is type in your website URL – meaning you can also use it to see the competitor’s page loading strengths and weaknesses.

 How to Take Action After Running a Business Website Speed Test?

-Once you have completed your speed test there are a number of areas you will need to address.
-If your website is a little out of date or you have gone a little overboard with plug-ins and fancy extras this list may be long.
+Once you have completed your speed test, you must address several areas.
+This list may be long if your website is outdated or you have gone overboard with plug-ins and fancy extras.
 Just tackle each issue one by one.
 You’ll build confidence in your ability as you go.
-Start with your home page or the pages that are most visited via links that see the most traffic.
+Start with your home page or the most visited pages via links with the most traffic.

-You can also contact us to ask for help and advice, see about a website rebuild or have us manage your website for you to take the load off your shoulders.
+You can also contact us to ask for help and advice, see about a website rebuild or have us manage your website to take the load off your shoulders.

-You are looking to achieve a website with a loading speed of one second or even less.
-This will be appealing not only to users clicking your links but also to Google’s Core Web Vitals to help promote your website on relevant Google search return lists.
+You want a website with a loading speed of one second or even less.
+This will appeal to users clicking your links and Google’s Core Web Vitals to help promote your website on relevant Google search return lists.

-How you achieve this fast website loading result will depend on your individual website structure as well as what issues were flagged in your data.
-How you take action will also depend on how complex the issues are and what your confidence level is when it comes to addressing website issues and building a great website.
+How you achieve this fast website loading result will depend on your website structure and what issues were flagged in your data.
+How you take action will also depend on how complex the issues are and your confidence level when it comes to addressing issues and building a great website.

 What are the typical issues slowing down my website loading time?

-There are some typical issues we see all the time with website design that slow down website loading times and cause high bounce rates.
-In most cases, these issues are easy to address and take a small amount of time and effort to maintain going forward.
-Even though these are all avoidable issues and simple fixes it’s surprising how many business website owners fail to make corrections and leave these high-impact issues to run riot behind the scenes.
+There are some typical issues we see with website design that slow down website loading times and cause high bounce rates.
+In most cases, these issues are easy to address and take a little time and effort to maintain going forward.
+Even though these are all avoidable issues and simple fixes, many business website owners fail to make corrections and leave these high-impact issues to run riot behind the scenes.

 Here are the biggest problems that typically are seen in slow-loading business websites:

-Before you even start to design and launch your website you need to put effort into finding the right host.
-While many start-up businesses go with the cheapest host available, you get what you pay for.
-As their business scales and grows in popularity it is easy to overlook the website host’s performance.
-While a cheaper, shared server might be fine starting out, remember to revisit our host choices and upgrade to meet your user demand and traffic volume as you grow.
+Before you even start to design and launch your website, you need to put effort into finding the right host.
+While many start-up businesses use the cheapest host available, you get what you pay for.
+As their business scales and grows in popularity, it is easy to overlook the website host’s performance.
+While a cheaper, shared server might be fine starting, revisit our host choices and upgrade to meet your user demand and traffic volume as you grow.

 There are plenty of different server levels to choose from that will come with different levels of support and costs.
 To simplify things: